MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

             date_format(col("OrderDate"), "yyyyMM").alias("yyyymm"), \
         ).orderBy("OrderDate")

+    # Display the first 10 rows of the dataframe to preview your data

+    display(dfdimDate_gold.head(10))
+    ```

-2. You're separating the code out into new code blocks so that you can understand and watch what's happening in the notebook as you transform the data.
-In another new code block, **add the following code** to update the date dimension as new data comes in:
+6. You're separating the code out into new code blocks so that you can understand and watch what's happening in the notebook as you transform the data.
+In another new code block, **add and run the following code** to update the date dimension as new data comes in:

     ```python
     from delta.tables import *